18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 * How difficult would be it be migrate the data from a closed system to an open system?

 This second set of questions will make people nervous, and very, *very* likely to uncover some very, *very* disturbing truths about the systems being run by states.

+## Pause and Reflect (20m, solo)

+This is the first of two lessons on data and databases.
+Before proceeding, pause.

+In your notebook, work through the questions from the section above.
+Assuming you are familiar with the work in your state(s), answer those questions to the best of your ability.
+It's OK if you have to write down "no idea" as an answer to some of these questions.

+Once you have taken stock, add some additional notes.
+Asking these questions directly, while fun, might set people unnecessarily on edge.
+Who might you have some conversation with at the state level who would have some insights in this space?
+What questions could you probe gently, so that you have a fuller picture of what is going on "on the ground?"

+Reflecting on these questions will prepare you for the next lesson, where we talk about the *migration* of data, and ultimately come together in a group to talk all-things-data.